Why do Shubb Capos cause the fewest tuning problems of any capos?

 If I buy directly from Shubb Capos will I get the best price?

-No, we sell at list price, and many of our resellers sell at a discount.
+No, we sell at list price, which is not uncommon for a manufacturer, so as to not unfairly undercut our resellers.
+Most of our resellers sell at a discount.
 So why buy from us instead of Amazon?
 Some people like to deal directly with the manufacturers, and see it as a gesture of support, not unlike buying a CD from a band at a performance.
 Plus, we have all the models and styles in our line, which practically no one else has.
 And we have the friendliest support and exchange policies you will ever find.